ShivRaiGithub/PirateTreasure/README.md

 Pirate's Treasure was built for the **ZK Gaming on Stellar** hackathon track.
 The game demonstrates:

+### Enforced today

-- **Protocol-level cryptography** — commitments are verified using Stellar's native `env.crypto().sha256` — no external libraries or oracles needed.
+- **Protocol-level cryptography** — treasure commitments are created and verified using Stellar's native `env.crypto().sha256` directly in the Soroban contract.
+No external libraries or oracles are needed.
-- **Fair hidden information** — the commitment-reveal pattern enforces honest gameplay at the contract level.
-Neither player can change their treasure location after committing.
+- **Fair hidden information** — the commit–reveal pattern enforces honest gameplay at the contract level.
+Neither player can change their treasure location after committing, and the contract rejects any reveal whose hash does not match the stored commitment.
-- **ZK-ready architecture** — the `zk/treasure/` Noir circuit extends the commitment scheme with full zero-knowledge proofs (Poseidon2 hash, Groth16, BN254), enabling provable reveals without disclosing the secret until the moment of victory.
+- **Trustless winner determination** — the contract verifies the pre-image, calls `GameHub::end_game`, and records the winner on-chain before any local state is written.
+No server or referee is involved.
+- **Fog-of-war** — the frontend only renders a player's own dig history.
+Opponent digs and treasure locations are never exposed to the client.
 - **Stellar Game Hub integration** — lifecycle events (`start_game`, `end_game`) are reported to the shared hub contract as required by the hackathon framework.
 The deployment script hard-pins the official testnet hub address `CB4VZAT2U3UC6XFK3N23SKRF2NDCMP3QHJYMCHHFMZO7MRQO6DQ2EMYG` and passes it to the contract constructor; every `start_room` and `reveal_treasure` call invokes that contract on-chain.

+### ZK-ready architecture (circuit tested, not yet enforced on-chain)

+- **Noir circuit** — `zk/treasure/` contains a complete Noir circuit that proves knowledge of a valid treasure location using Poseidon2, BN254, and Groth16.
+The circuit includes range checks, anti-self-reveal constraints, and a full Nargo test suite.
+- **Designed for Stellar's ZK primitives** — the commitment scheme and proof format are compatible with Stellar's new cryptographic host functions (BN254 pairing, Poseidon2).
+Once on-chain proof verification is available, the existing SHA-256 reveal can be upgraded to require a SNARK proof with no changes to the game's architecture.
+- **Intentional scope boundary** — full SNARK proof generation and on-chain verification are out-of-scope for this prototype.
+The circuit is included to show the clear upgrade path from trustless commit–reveal to full zero-knowledge verification.

 ---